sitraka-/Sound-Systems/README.md

 To begin our exploration we will first engage in a collective work session, to kickstart our rapid ideation process.
 This exercise in collective world-building will focus on examining notions of habitability and belonging, and how can these shape and inform modes of living in new localities.

 To guide us through this exercise, we will focus our concerns on 4 locations: a space station in Low Earth Orbit (LEO), a Moon settlement, a Mars settlement, and a spacecraft on a 100 years journey to [Proxima Centauri B](https://exoplanets.nasa.gov/resources/2211/proxima-b-3d-model/#:~:text=At%20only%20four%20light%2Dyears,discovery%20was%20announced%20in%202016.).
 Which we will approach through the lens of 4 generic key concerns such as governance, economics, ethics and community.
+The aim is to stimulate alternative thinking about familiar and earthbound experiences.

 ---